aura80/java_exercises_github/README.md

                - interfaces that extends sealed interfaces are specified as non-sealed;
                - a sealed interface can extend another sealed interface;
                - a sealed class can extend another sealed class;
+               - first extends or implements and after that permits;